-This paper discusses the definition of Convention refugee,Note 1 which is incorporated into Canadian law by section 96, 108 and 98 of the
+This paper discusses the definition of Convention refugee,Note 1 and “person in need of protection,” which are incorporated into Canadian law by section 96, 98, 108 and 97(1) of the

 Immigration and Refugee Protection Act (IRPA).Note 2

-The interpretation of the Convention refugee definition is an ongoing process of which the Refugee Protection Division (RPD),Note 3 formerly the Convention Refugee Determination Division (CRDD) and the Refugee Appeal Division (RAD)Note 4 of the Immigration and Refugee Board of Canada (IRB), are major players.
+The interpretation of the Convention refugee definition in s.
+96 and definition of a person in need of protection in s.
+97(1) is an ongoing process of which the Refugee Protection Division (RPD),Note 3 formerly the Convention Refugee Determination Division (CRDD) and the Refugee Appeal Division (RAD)Note 4 of the Immigration and Refugee Board of Canada (IRB), are major players.
 Some issues have been settled by the Courts, others remain unanswered.
 One of the difficulties in summarizing the basic principles in this area of the law is that many of the Court decisions are fact specific and do not establish general principles of law.
 In the paper we have described those areas in which the case law is conflicting or unsettled.

 The paper identifies those principles of law which are settled and indicates how the Courts have applied those principles to some particular situations.
 In reading the cases themselves, we caution keeping in mind the need to distinguish between a case that sets out a legal principle and a case that applies the law to particular facts.

-Reference will be made to the decisions of the RAD, the Federal Court, the Federal Court of Appeal and the Supreme Court of Canada which interpret the Convention refugee definition.
+Reference will be made to the decisions of the RAD, the Federal Court, the Federal Court of Appeal and the Supreme Court of Canada.
 Foreign case law and CRDD/RPD decisions are not generally included in this paper.
 Where applicable, reference is also made to IRB Chairperson’s Guidelines, IRB Jurisprudential Guides, the UNHCR Handbook,Note 5 and to the relevant IRB Legal Services papers.

 Case law on credibility and evidence can be found in the

-IRB Legal Services papers “Assessment of Credibility in Claims for Refugee Protections”, dated January 31, 2004, and
+IRB Legal Services papers “Assessment of Credibility in Claims for Refugee Protection”, dated December 31, 2020, and

 Immigration and Refugee Protection Act, s.
 96 - meaning of "Convention refugee"